Nielsbishere/core/docs/ogc.md

 ### Shader compilation

 The shader compiler could be expanded to take any shader language as input; as long as it can generate valid SPIRV code that can be reflected.
 The compiler has features such as having custom includes and generating reflection.
 The shader compiler checks referenced files and if the shader should be updated.
-In debug it generates SPIRV with variable names and on release it strips them (for size optimization).
+In debug it generates SPIRV with variable names (which are stripped if strip_debug_info is turned on).

 The syntax is almost the same as Vulkan GLSL; except the shader version is determined by the compiler and it already enables two extensions (includes & separated stages).